When SURJ ROC was formed in October 2016, we had no idea how important it was

 going to become just a month later to be part of a national network dedicated to being “a

-people working for racial justice, following the lead of BIPOC activists, thinkers, and
+white people working for racial justice, following the lead of BIPOC activists, thinkers,

 Many people are familiar with our workshops about racism, whiteness, and white

 supremacy culture, especially the popular “Responding to Racist Remarks.”
 In addition

 to increasing our understanding of the roots of racism, including our own, SURJ ROC

 conducts political education and calls to action through our monthly chapter meetings.